Calculate monthly payments and model total interest savings through early principal reduction.

 Consider a $400,000 loan at a 6.5% interest rate over 30 years.
 The standard payment is approximately $2,528.
 If you were to add just $200 per month (or one extra payment per year) strictly to the principal balance:

 The 2026 macro-economic landscape requires careful consideration of debt structures.
 Fixed-rate mortgages offer absolute certainty regarding monthly Principal and Interest (P&I) obligations, acting as a hedge against inflation.
 Conversely, ARMs (like 5/1 or 7/1 ARMs) offer lower introductory rates but carry interest rate risk once the fixed period expires.
-Institutional advisors generally recommend ARMs only for clients who have a definitive timeline to sell the property or refinance before the rate adjusts.
+Financial advisors generally recommend ARMs only for clients who have a definitive timeline to sell the property or refinance before the rate adjusts.